cocacola-lab/GPT4IE/README.md

 1. Run `npm install` to download required dependencies.
 2. Run `npm run start`.
 GPT4IE should open up in a new browser tab.
 3. note: node-version v14.17.4  npm-version 9.6.0
-4. you need have an Open-AI key, for welfare, we give two keys:
+4. you need have an Open-AI key.